Pack Goat Kid Nutrition – How to Feed Your New Pack Goat Kid

 pens or pastures.

-6 jules output for the goat to not out smart the charger.
+6 joule output for the goat to not out smart the charger.
 This is the minimum one I would use.
 The

-charger I use is more than twice the jule output as this one.
-I highly recommend not relying on a fence
+charger I use is more than twice the joule output as this one.
+Also, I highly recommend not relying on a fence

 charger to keep your goats in, they require a constant amount of maintenance to keep them functioning

 as needed, They are very labor intense.
 I would use them in conjunction with the woven wire or panels